Itokoyamato/TokoAnimeTracker/README.md

 	+ Display basic anime info and user progress on said anime
 	+ Allow user to easily edit his list
 	+ Allow user to apply title/episodecount fix manually
++ Polish a few things and work around as many request errors as possible